dsstutts/ATMC/README.md

 ATMC supports the following commands entered at the Arduino input command line:
+  A -- Control, acquire and store data a -- Stop everything and save data; wait until restart.
+  C# -- Run in open loop with dutycycle #. c -- Cancel open loop and turn off power. h -- List of supported commands
-  A -- Control, acquire and store data a -- Stop everything and save data; wait until restart. h -- List of supported commands o -- Turn power off ss -- Print acquisition rate s# -- Set acquisition rate
+  L -- Log data; use 'a' to stop and save. o -- Turn power off ss -- Print acquisition rate s# -- Set acquisition rate